LMonk Solutions

 • Poor sitting tolerance, fidgeting hands and legs

-• Do not pay attention on what needs to be done
+• Do not pay attention to what needs to be done.

 • Roaming around in class and always restlessness

-• Does not follow through instructions and fails to finish things on time
+• Does not follow instructions and fails to finish things on time.

 • Easily distracted by noises